Baki District: Mining

 The Somaliland government has granted mining rights to China's African Resources Corporation (ARC.)
 However, local clans have complained that profits are not being returned to the local community.

 Somaliland government effectively controls Baki district, so the Federal Republic of Somalia has no real authority over it at all.
 However, there had been discussions between the Minister of Foreign Affairs of the Federal Republic of Somalia and the Chinese Ambassador over the rights to this mine.

 The local clans are Reer Mohamed and Reer Nour.
-Both clans are branches of the Gadabuursi clan, but the mine is mainly owned by the Reer Mohamed clan, and there are concerns about conflicts with the disgruntled Rail Reer Nour.
+Both clans are branches of the Gadabuursi clan, but the mine is mainly owned by the Reer Mohamed clan, and there are concerns about conflicts with the disgruntled Reer Nour.

 Local youth and foreign Diasporas have complained of pollution caused by beryllium mining.
 And it is said that foreign diaspora and Federal Republic of Somalia officials who oppose Somaliland's independence are overreaching on the issue.